robertobressani/car-rental/README.md

   - request body with username and password
   - if successful will set the cookie and return the username
 - GET `/login`
-  - no request body and parameters
+  - no request body and parameters, it is used to check whether the user is logged in or not
   - if user is already  logged in, it will return the username

 ### "Private" APIs (accessible only with authentication token)